Make Beautiful Music on a Unique Instrument

 As a Saint, you can enjoy an opportunity few other students have—to learn and play this magnificent instrument.
 Canterbury is one of only five high schools in the country to have a carillon!

-Canterbury's Carillon Guild was established in 2018.
-Canterbury is one of only five high schools to have a carillon in the country (St. Paul's School, NH; St. Mark's School, TX; McDonogh School, MD; and Mercersburg Academy, PA).
-The Carillon Guild is a class that meets twice a week, where students learn proper playing technique on a practice clavier in the Chapel of Our Lady.
-Guild members also climb the chapel tower and play the Jose M. Ferrer Memorial Carillon everyday, performing a mix of classical and contemporary arrangements.
-Additionally, Guild members run a Carillon Club where they teach students to play and offer tours of the tower.
+Established in 2018, our Carillon Guild is a class that meets twice a week.
+As a guild member, you learn proper playing technique on a practice clavier in the Chapel of Our Lady, then climb the chapel tower to play the Jose M. Ferrer Memorial Carillon every day, performing a mix of classical and contemporary arrangements.
+Additionally, you will help run a Carillon Club where you will teach other students to play and offer tours of the tower.

-Canterbury has the unique honor of housing one of Connecticut’s eleven Carillons.
-Located in the Chapel of Our Lady, Canterbury’s Jose M. Ferrer Memorial Carillon was installed in 1931, making it one of the oldest in Connecticut, as well as the smallest, with twenty-three bells.
-The Carillon was cast by the English foundry of Gillett & Johnston, Croydon, England, and is an excellent example of the small carillons for which the foundry was noted.
+Canterbury has the unique honor of housing one of Connecticut’s 11 carillons.
+Located in the Chapel of Our Lady, our Jose M. Ferrer Memorial Carillon was installed in 1931, making it one of the oldest in Connecticut, as well as the smallest, with 23 bells.
+The carillon was cast by the English foundry of Gillett & Johnston, Croydon, England, and is an excellent example of the small carillons for which the foundry was noted.

-The Carillon is a musical instrument that consists of at least twenty-three cast bronze bells in fixed suspension that are tuned in chromatic order (i.e., in half steps) and are capable of concordant harmony when sounded together.
-Because the Carillon is typically found in the bell tower (or belfry) of a church, it is commonly played from a clavier, or keyboard, containing wooden levers and pedals wired to clappers.
+The carillon is a musical instrument that consists of at least 23 cast bronze bells in fixed suspension that are tuned in chromatic order (i.e., in half steps) and are capable of concordant harmony when sounded together.
+Because the carillon is typically found in the bell tower (or belfry) of a church, it is commonly played from a clavier, or keyboard, containing wooden levers and pedals wired to clappers.